-Did you know that Crown Hill Cemetery was founded in 1863 because of the Civil War?
+Crown Hill and the Civil War – did you know that Crown Hill Cemetery was founded in 1863 because of the Civil War?
 The original city cemetery, Greenlawn, became full due to the many Civil War soldiers being buried there.
-The Civil War was still being fought when Crown Hill opened its gates in June 1864, and the first burial was for the young wife of a Civil War Union Captain.
+The Civil War was still being fought when Crown Hill opened its gates in June 1864, and the first burial was for Lucy Ann Seaton, the young wife of a Civil War Union Captain.
 On our Civil War tour, we’ll examine the lives of the many brave soldiers and generals who took part in the War Between the States, and of the politicians, journalists, and even household servants whose lives influenced and were influenced by our country’s great conflict.
-Included on this tour is Oliver P. Morton (bust pictured), Indiana’s 14th Governor, who led the state during the Civil War and was greatly appreciated by the Union troops.
+Included on this tour is Civil War Union Gen. Jefferson C. Davis, the highest-ranking military officer buried at Crown Hill.
+(He’s not to be confused with Confederate President Jefferson Davis.)

-This is a walking tour that will be led by Crown Hill Tour Guide, Civil War expert, and author Nikki Schofield.
-It will cover about one mile at a comfortable pace for most.
+- Morning Walking Tour!
+This is a Saturday morning walking tour that will cover about a mile at a comfortable pace for most.

 Purchase adult advance discount tour tickets and find much more tour info on Eventbrite.